Early Years Foundation Stage

 How do our children learn?

->

-> Our approach to teaching and learning involves an appropriate balance of both adult-led and child-led learning that focuses on developing core skills and knowledge.
-All activities are specific to children’s needs and provide appropriate challenge.
+Our approach to teaching and learning involves an appropriate balance of both adult-led and child-led learning that focuses on developing core skills and knowledge.
+All activities are specific to children’s needs and provide appropriate challenges.
 All children complete a number of focus activities weekly with an adult.
 These are often linked to Literacy and Maths and are planned, guided learning activities where an individual or group work with a member of staff towards achieving specific targets.

->

-> In addition to this, pupils are able to access child-led activities through continuous provision daily.
+In addition to this, pupils are able to access child-led activities through continuous provision daily.
 Staff are trained to observe, join in, extend and develop children’s play and learning through high quality interactions and effective questioning during this time.
 Our curriculum is balanced with learning that stems from the children’s interests.
 Continuous provision plans are flexible and follow children’s fascinations within the topic.
 Children learn a huge amount through the play they choose.
 We will help maximise this learning by making sure we provide a high-quality learning environment.

 Each half term, there are a set of core and enhancement texts for each topic.
 As we introduce these texts, the classroom areas will be enhanced with resources, provocations or activities to spark the children’s curiosity, develop their exploration and play, extend/challenge their learning and practise key skills.
 Enhancements will often be themed and linked to the core text.
 They are added and changed as and when needed.
 Enhancements add breadth and increase opportunities for the children to develop knowledge and skills across the curriculum.